drausin/libri/deploy/cloud/README.md

 ## Libri cluster deployment

-Deploying a cluster involves creating infrastructure via Terraform and deploying services and other things onto it via Kubernetes.
+Deploying a cluster involves creating infrastructure via Terraform and deploying services onto it via Kubernetes.

-The components of a libri cluster are
+The components of a Libri cluster are
 - libri-headless: headless `ClusterIP` service for internal DNS resolution among librarians
 - librarians-[0,...,N-1]: `NodePort` services for each of the librarians, making them accessible to outside authors